HL7/fhir-project-mhealth/ig-data/input/pagecontent/04_actors.md

 fitness trackers, smart watches, gps trackers, medical devices (e.g., a C-PAP machine), thermometers, SPO2 monitors, respiration devices, and clothing with embedded smart devices.
 These devices are often accompanied by applications (see below) and may be designed to work with specific data repositories.
-Devices may be regulated health devices, but need not be.
+Devices may or may not be regulated health devices.

 Features, Rules and test Scenarios applicable to Device actors will be marked with the @Device tag.

 #### App
 Mobile Health Applications (a.k.a.
-Mobile Health Apps or simply Apps) include integrated smart-phone Apps such as Google Health, Apple Health, and Samsung Health, activity and fitness tracking Apps such as Runkeeper, weight and diet monitoring applications, and other physical fitness and health monitoring Apps.
+Mobile Health Apps or simply Apps) include integrated smart-phone Apps (e.g., Google Health, Apple Health, and Samsung Health), activity and fitness tracking Apps (e.g., FitBit and Runkeeper), weight and diet monitoring applications (e.g., Withings), and other physical fitness and health monitoring Apps.

 Mobile Health Applications can also be web-based applications, so long as they are designed to be accessible via a mobile health device.